 Melinda went to a party with her friends where some seriously bad things happened.
 If you read the book you’ll find out exactly what because eventually she has to face what happened to her.
 I don’t want to go into details.
 If she was a real person it would be her story to tell, not mine, and that’s sort of the point of reading the book anyway.

 She’s younger than me — she’s only 14 and starting high school, which feels like it was forever ago for me cause I’m a junior now and until what happened to me happened all I thought about was going to college.
 Usually I don’t like to read books about kids younger than me, but this one was different.

 It made me feel less alone even though I felt like I’m a totally different person from Melinda and if this was real life she wouldn’t want to be friends with me.

 See, there’s a big subplot about Melinda trying to find new friends because her old friends think she called the cops to break up their stupid party and they won’t have anything to do with her and neither will most of the rest of the school.
 Everyone in her school is split up into different groups.
 One of the groups is a group of snobby girls who insist you dress a certain way and do tutoring and community service and stuff like that.

-When I read that part, for a minute I felt even more alone.
+Anyway, when I read that part, for a minute I felt even more alone.
 Melinda looks down on girls like me.
 She doesn’t get why people would pay attention in class or join clubs after school or do community service.
 If this were real life she’d probably be one of those people who call me “Saint Hannah” to be mean and think I have no life cause I take school and life seriously.

 Now a lot of people call me Slut Hannah instead of Saint Hannah and they say that I must have been hiding a dark side and that I’m secretly a party animal that has lots of sex all the time because I went to the kind of party nobody expects girls like me to go to, and sometimes I think my friends secretly think it too.